nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 ```

 In order two apply the MCIntegrate uncertainty analysis, we must perform 4 basic steps:
-1. crop from the spectrum the region that contains the signals and the region that contains merely noise
+1. Crop from the spectrum the region that contains the signals and the region that contains a representative sample of the noise
-1. characterize the noise (to be able to simulate it in the Monte-Carlo draws)
+1. Characterize the noise (to be able to simulate it in the Monte-Carlo draws)
-1. set integration bounds and their associated uncertainties
+1. Set integration bounds and their associated uncertainties
-1. run the `mcintegrate()` function
+1. Run the `mcintegrate()` function

+## Cropping the spectrum

 Let's start by dividing the spectrum into the bands we want to integrate and the noise we
-want to analyse:
+want to analyse.
+We can do this by using the `crop()` function.

 ```@example FTIR
 slice_bands = crop(spectrum,  5.0,  40.0)
 slice_noise = crop(spectrum, 40.0, 100.0)

-plot(slice_bands; color=:blue, label="bands")
+plot(slice_bands; label="bands")
-plot!(slice_noise; color=:red, label="noise")
+plot!(slice_noise; label="noise")
 ```

 ## Noise analysis

 The spectrum has a quite considerable baseline which constitutes a problem when analysing the noise.
-To prepare the noise spectrum `slice_noise` for analysis, we create a `Noise` object.
-Upon construction of the `Noise` object, a polynomial is fitted and subtracted to remove the baseline:
+To prepare the noise spectrum `slice_noise` for analysis, we create a `NoiseSample` object.
+Upon construction of the `NoiseSample` object, a polynomial is fitted and subtracted to remove the baseline:

 ```@example FTIR
-noise = Noise(slice_noise, 3) # 3 = remove third order polynomial baseline
+noise = NoiseSample(slice_noise, 3) # 3 = remove third order polynomial baseline
 nothing # hide
 ```

-Plotting the original slice and the `Noise` object shows the data after baseline removal:
+Plotting the original slice and the `NoiseSample` object shows the data after baseline removal:

 ```@example FTIR
 plot(slice_noise, label="cropped noise")
-plot!(noise, label="Noise object")
+plot!(noise, label="NoiseSample object")
 ```

 In order to simulate the noise, we must determine its characteristics.